harihaysrun/coffee/README.md

 <!-- - While testing on various browsers, I came across an error on Mozilla Firefox saying:
 >  "Uncaught (in promise) ReferenceError: can't access lexical declaratio'coffeePlacesList' before initialization" -->

-- Leaflet marker not popping up automatically
+1. Leaflet marker not popping up automatically
     - couldn't get the markers to open automatically when clicking on the shop in the discover box
     - added some instructions so that they'll have to click on the icons first

-- For the bookmarks feature to work seamlessly, user is advised either
+2. For the bookmarks feature to work seamlessly, user is advised either
     - not to immediately click on other shop markers while one is opened
     - or click on the 'close' or anywhere on the map before clicking on others (bookmark button has to "reset" before it works on another marker)

-- Even though a specific region is chosen, shops from other areas (and even countries – Malaysia & Indonesia) show up
+3. Even though a specific region is chosen, shops from other areas (and even countries – Malaysia & Indonesia) show up
     - setting a radius in the parameters of the API call helped to narrow it down

+5. UI not appearing as intended on iOS 15
+    - The bottom position of the search bar in Safari causes issues with the UI
+    - The discover box is supposed to be hidden below the 100% height of the browser window (overflow:hidden)
+        - In iOS 15, when you scroll up, the search bar collapses downwards, exposing the rest of the discover box (a small issue but still bugs me)

 ## Errors I ran into: